toliva/ConnectivityContent/apis/Product-API/04-sample-messages.md

 }
 ```
 ### Rate Plan Modify (Name, Additional Guest Amount, Value Adds)
-In this example, the rate plan created in section 4.2.2 is modified to have a more meaningful name, lower additional guest amounts and free Internet.
+In this example, the rate plan created in a previous example is modified to have a more meaningful name, lower additional guest amounts and free Internet.
 ```HTTP
 PUT https://services.expediapartnercentral.com/products/v1/properties/1780044/roomTypes/200835/ratePlans/204309700
 Content-Type: application/json